 The People’s Mojahedin Organization of Iran

-Two years later, the three young engineers came together to develop a new pathway to bring democracy and freedom to Iran.
+Some years later, the three young engineers came together to develop a new pathway to bring democracy and freedom to Iran.
 Replicating the actions of the Liberation Movement would lead only to the same disastrous end.
 Thus, a new strategy was necessary.

 “The Islam we want is nationalistic, democratic, progressive, and not opposed to science or civilization.
-We believe there is no contradiction between modern science and true Islam, and we believe that in Islam there must be no compulsion or dictatorship.”1
+We believe there is no contradiction between modern science and true Islam, and we believe that in Islam, there must be no compulsion or dictatorship.”
+1

 Islam is Dynamic

 This explains why only 600 verses in the Quran, less than 10 percent, deal with edicts.
 The limited number of edicts shows the purpose of the Quran was not to legislate for society and mankind instead of human beings themselves.
 The Quran removed obstacles to social evolution.
-As the Quran states, it came to remove the chains and shackles from human beings already subjugated by oppressive rulers and regimes.3 In doing so, humans could formulate their way of life consistent with their specific historical juncture, and in complete freedom and consciousness.
+As the Quran states, it came to remove the chains and shackles from human beings already subjugated by oppressive rulers and regimes.3 In doing so, humans could formulate their way of life consistent with their specific historical juncture and in complete freedom and consciousness.

 Edicts & Rules of Conduct

 The Quran says that the most important attribute that distinguishes humans from animals is their free will and individual responsibility.
-It is on this basis that humans are held accountable for their actions.5 Having a free will and right to choose is manifested in democracy and a government by the people.
+It is on this basis that humans are held accountable for their actions.5 Having a free will and the right to choose is manifested in democracy and a government by the people.

 God’s will, as far as societies are concerned, is historically realized through democratic governance.
-The Quran and the traditions of Prophet Muhammad and leaders such as Ali ibn Ali Taleb, the first Shiite Imam, underscore the necessity to hand over power to the people.
+The Quran and the traditions of Prophet Muhammad and leaders such as Ali ibn Abi Taleb, the first Shiite Imam, underscore the necessity to hand over power to the people.
 Their teachings emphasize the need for progress, social and economic justice, and respect for human rights.
 References to these values are abundant in Islamic teachings, dating back fourteen centuries.

 Fundamentalist mullahs, in contrast, reject the concepts of free will and individual choice, and thus democracy.
 In their view, it is incompatible with Islam.
 But spreading the word of God and Islam would be meaningless without freedom and respect for an individual’s free will and right to choose.